-4. Candidate selection
+3. Candidate selection

+The maximum number of students enrolled in the Programme each year is limited to 25.
 The following qualifications are required for admission to the Programme:

 - a) Level of achievement in written examinations in the following three areas: Research Methods-Statistics, Theories of Personality, Clinical Psychology Candidates who are successful in the written examinations are invited to an interview with the committee. - b) An undergraduate degree in Psychology from a national university of Greece or a respective institution abroad, as assessed and officially recognized by the National Academic Recognition Information Centre.
 Students in the last stage of their studies who are about to acquire their degree prior to the final selection of candidates for the Postgraduate Programme are also considered. - c) Adequate knowledge of at least one European language, with official documentation.